mekane/dice-kata-1/README.md

 ### Enhancements
 1. Add an option to input the number of dice.
 1. Add an option to input the size of dice.
-1. Add some crazy option to specify arbitrary combinations of dice size and number.
+1. Add command line parsing to allow specification of arbitrary combinations of dice size and number.
+1. Add command line option to specify a target number and compute odds of rolling above or below that number on the dice specified.

+### Workflow
+The project includes mocha for unit testing and istanbul for computing test coverage.

+Run `npm install` to set everything up.
+Run `npm test` to run unit tests.
+Run `npm coverage` to generate coverage report.
+Run `npm view-coverage` to pop open a web browser and view the coverage report.

 ## Retrospective